SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 331.1 X.509 Certificates and Public Key Infrastructures (weight: 5)

-#### Description	Candidates should understand X.509 certificates and public key infrastructures.
+#### Description:	Candidates should understand X.509 certificates and public key infrastructures.
 They should know how to configure and use OpenSSL to implement certification authorities and issue SSL certificates for various purposes.

 Key Knowledge Areas: